-This guidance explains the different accounting and reporting requirements for different sizes and types of charity for financial years ending on or after 31 March 2015.
+This guidance explains the different accounting and reporting requirements for both company and non-company charities, plus all CIOs for financial years ending on or after 31 March 2015.

 To understand what you need to do for your charity, first check: